pudly/schmopera-hugo/content/articles/the-tsos-joyful-ode-to-oundjian.md

 +++
-author = "Jenna Simeonov"
+author = ["authors/jenna.md"]
 categories = "Review"
-companies = ["Toronto Symphony Orchestra"] date = "2018-06-30T22:08:00-04:00"
+date = "2018-06-30T22:08:00-04:00"
 lastmod = "2018-06-30T22:10:00-04:00"
-people = ["Andrew Haji","Kirsten MacKinnon","Lauren Segal","Tyler Duncan"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1530410694349/20180630_182734.jpg.jpg"
 publishDate = "2018-06-30T22:08:00-04:00"
+related_companies = ["scene/companies/toronto-symphony-orchestra.md"]
+related_people = ["scene/people/andrew-haji.md","scene/people/kirsten-mackinnon.md","scene/people/lauren-segal.md","scene/people/tyler-duncan.md"]
 short_description = "The symphony itself feels like an entire world, encompassing at once the life of one man - I always like it to be Beethoven&#039;s - and the lives of all people.
 It feels as though Beethoven offers up his story first, a conversation starter with humanity, letting us know of his hardships and his joys and his sense of humour, like an invitation for us to respond." slug = "the-tsos-joyful-ode-to-oundjian" title = "The TSO&#039;s joyful ode to Oundjian"